KiandaBPM/docs/content/docs/platform/rules/data/_index.md

 There are five types of **Data** rules as follows:

-- **Create item** - The create item rule is used to create an item on your data-connection.
+- **Create item** - The create item rule is used to create an item on your data connection.
 This is a straight forward rule which allows you to connect to your data source and map inputs.
 You can also map a data source field or text back to Kianda on success or store an error message on failure.

 - **Delete item** - This rule works exactly like Update item rule.
 To delete an item from your data connection, you could use a data source filter and map data source field or text from a data connection to Kianda form field.